-- Cost: $65 – $120 per day, depending on the make and the number of passengers.
-Optional splurge for a gentlemen’s agreement to drive the owner’s sexy car (remember to be super respectful if they agree and take no risks when driving that bad boy.
+- Cost – $65 – $120 per day, depending on the make and the number of passengers.
+Optional splurge for a gentlemen’s agreement to drive the owner’s sexy car (remember to be deeply respectful if they agree and take no risks when driving that bad boy.
 You look cool enough, chief!)

 Sunset and Scran at El Tenedor (Trinidad)

-To squeeze this next drive into the day, you’re going to have to rise with the birds and get that pure Cuban coffee down your neck.
-It takes a couple of hours to get from Santa Clara to the coastal town of Trinidad, and you should be in time for a stunning sunset over the Caribbean Sea.
+To squeeze this next drive into the day, you’re going to have to rise with the birds and get that potent Cuban coffee down your neck.
+It takes a couple of hours to get from Santa Clara to the coastal town of Trinidad, and you should be in time for a sexy sunset over the Caribbean Sea.